CBaquero/web/index.md

 ## Service

-I am contributing to the lunch of [JSys](https://escholarship.org/uc/jsys/eb) (Journal of Systems Research) in the editorial borad, a diamond open-access journal covering all areas of computer systems research.
+I am contributing to the lunch of [JSys](https://escholarship.org/uc/jsys/eb) (Journal of Systems Research) in the editorial board, a diamond open-access journal covering all areas of computer systems research.

 PC Member: